juju/docs/src/en/config-gce.md

 page and clicking on the `Generate new JSON key` button, after which you may want to delete the original fingerprint entry from the list on the same page.

+## 4a.
+Enable Google Compute Engine API

+Enable the Google Compute API for this project - click 'APIs' under APIs & auth, click Compute Engine API or search for it, click Enable API

 ## 5. Enter the credentials into your environments.yaml file

 There are two ways to add this information to the environments.yaml file used by